-At Balisle Family Law Legal Counsel, S.C., our Madison family lawyers have more than 42 years of combined experience and have appealed many cases to both the Court of Appeals and the Wisconsin Supreme Court.
+At Balisle Family Law Legal Counsel, S.C., our Madison family lawyers has 45 years of combined experience and have appealed many cases to both the Court of Appeals and the Wisconsin Supreme Court.

 Cases are usually first heard on appeal by the Court of Appeals, which is divided into four geographic districts and decides cases in panels of three judges.
 These judges review the trial court record and read briefs submitted by both parties, and then issue a written decision in which they may uphold the trial court’s decision, reverse the trial court’s decision, or uphold some parts and reverse others.

 If either party is dissatisfied with the Court of Appeals’ decision, that party may ask the Supreme Court to review the case.
 The Supreme Court takes only a very small number of the cases it is asked to review.
 Its primary function is to clarify and interpret Wisconsin’s law, so it only hears cases in which the law is unclear.

 If the Supreme Court accepts a case, a panel of seven justices will do the following before they issue a written decision: